cobaltt7/css-prop-sort/README.md

 If you use VSCode, it ~~will~~ should give you intellisense with descriptions of each property.

-## TODO:
+## next steps

--   [ ] comments break it. idea: remove any comments that match a group name. then move the remaining comments around with the property below it. the latter should just be tweaking the regex.
+todo 1: comments break it. idea: remove any comments that match a group name. then move the remaining comments around with the property below it. the latter should just be tweaking the regex. todo 2: Don't output comments if only one group is in the rule. todo 3: cli current file output like prettier todo 4: custom parsers?
--   [ ] custom parsers?
--   [ ] Don't output comments if only one group is in the rule.
--   [ ] cli current file output like prettier